symbol/symbol-docs/source/concepts/node.rst

 **Repository:** |catapult-server|

 The P2P nodes form the backbone of the blockchain.
-The role of the node is to verify  :doc:`transactions<transaction>` and :doc:`blocks<block>`, run the consensus algorithm, create new blocks, and propagate the changes through the network.
+The role of the node is to :ref:`verify transactions <transaction-validation>` and :doc:`blocks<block>`, run the consensus algorithm, create new blocks, and propagate the changes through the network.

 The API nodes push new transactions to P2P nodes.
 If the transaction received is invalid, the P2P nodes discard it.